Licensees at Palmers’ pubs have been rolling out the barrels to make sure they keep their beer in tip-top condition.

 One of the delegates on the training day, John Beales, joint licensee at The George Hotel in West Bay, Bridport, said: ‘It’s important to serve our customers good beer because they are very discerning.
 And in these hard economic times, it’s most important that they get really good value for money, as well as the best possible pint of Palmers.’

-Director of the Cask Marque Trust, Paul Nunny, said: ‘Thirteen Palmers pub licensees were put through their paces at the brewery to make certain that they serve great quality beer to their customers.
+Director of the Cask Marque Trust, Paul Nunny, said: ‘Thirteen Palmers pub licensees were put through their paces at the brewery.
+This was to make certain that they serve great quality beer to their customers.
 This was the 11th course run at the brewery by Cask Marque, the beer quality champions.
 Each licensee, if they are successful in passing their examination, will receive an industry-recognised qualification in cellar management.

 ‘This is part of the process that ensures all Palmers pubs have the Cask Marque award for the quality of their beers.
 There are now over 7,000 pubs nationwide with this award and 46% of real ale drinkers recognise the plaque.’